jaisnan/rust-dev/doc/src/general-rules.md

 ## Call for Challenges

-The goal of the contest is to enable the verification of the entire Rust standard library.
+The goal of the effort is to enable the verification of the entire Rust standard library.
 The type of obstacles users face may depend on which part of the standard library you would like to verify.
 Thus, our challenges are developed with the target of verifying a specific section of the standard library or strengthening existing verification.

 Everyone is welcome to submit new challenge proposals for review by our committee.